Aweirdanomaly/Aweirdanomaly.github.io/README.md

 Portfolio Website

 This really is just my portfolio website.
-I might mess around with it and change it every once in a while since I wanna learn more CSS, but for the moment being I'm just
+I might mess around with it and change it every once in a while since I wanna learn more CSS, but for the moment being I'm just using it as my online resume